The Deeper Thinking Podcast

 Support This Work

-If this episode pressed something in you and you’d like to support the ongoing work, you can do so gently here: Buy Me a Coffee.
-Your presence in this slower conversation means more than you know.
+If this episode stayed with you and you’d like to support the ongoing work, you can do so here: Buy Me a Coffee

 Bibliography